rabbitholegg/quest-protocol/README.md

 ## Bug Bounty

-Once all audits are wrapped up, all contracts except tests, interfaces, dependencies are in scope and eligible for the Quest Protocol Bug Bounty program.
+All contracts except tests, interfaces, dependencies are in scope and eligible for the Quest Protocol Bug Bounty program.

 The rubric we use to determine bug bounties is as follows: